I began using a mini stepper machine for my main cardio exercise over two years ago after researching various options.

-Let me illustrate how to put weight loss in motion using a stepper machine & myself in an example.
+Let me illustrate how to put weight loss in motion using a stepping machine those numbers of mine above in an example.

-So if I do a 30-minute stepper machine workout 6 times a week (3 hours’ worth), I burn about 1,700 calories/week above what my body uses when it’s inactive*.
+So if I do a 30-minute workout 6 times a week (3 hours’ worth), my calories burned is about 1,700 calories/week above what my body uses when it’s inactive*.

 (*You need a calculator to give you your Basal Metabolic Rate, which is how many calories your body burns per day if it’s inactive.
 Here’s a free one for you.)

 And if I clean up my diet and reduce my daily calories by 500 a day, there’s another 3,500 less calories per week.